 If you or somebody you know needs confidential help or advice, call the Warwickshire Against Domestic Abuse Helpline:

 Calls from most landlines to the Warwickshire Domestic Abuse Helpline are free and not itemised on bills.
 If in doubt, or you are calling from a mobile, please check with your telephone provider.

 Help is also available from the following organisations which can be accessed via the links below:

 - National Centre for Domestic Violence (NCDV) – providing legal assistance to obtain civil orders/injunctions

 - GALOP – supporting lesbian, gay, bisexual and trans people experiencing domestic violence and abuse

 - Mankind – supporting male victims of domestic violence and abuse

 - Karma Nirvana – aiming to stop forced marriage and honour based violence

 - Women’s Aid – national charity for Women and children working to end domestic abuse

-- Domestic Abuse Counselling Service (DACS) – provides counselling services for both female and male victims of abuse in Nuneaton, North Warwickshire and Stratford upon Avon and perpetrators of abuse from its Nuneaton office.
+- Domestic Abuse Counselling Service (DACS) – provides counselling services for both female and male victims of domestic abuse.